-We examined the cues used by chimpanzees to remember their choices by exploring effect of condition in a second GLMM (GLMM 02) with binomial error structure and logit link function.
+We examined the cues used by chimpanzees to remember their choices by exploring the effect of condition in a second GLMM (GLMM 02) with binomial error structure and logit link function.
 This analyzed whether apes emptied all boxes in a trial without any redundant search or not.
 We included condition (Feature + Space, Feature Only, Space Only), number of boxes (2-6), and their interaction as well as sex and age as test predictors and trial (within each condition and number of boxes) and session number as control predictors.
-We included these predictors as fixed effects and subject ID and trial ID as random effect.
-We included all random slopes components of condition (manually coded and then centered), number of boxes and their interaction as well as trial number and session number within subject ID except for the correlation parameters between random intercepts and random slopes terms.
+We included these predictors as fixed effects and subject ID and trial ID (nested within subject ID) as random effect.
+We included random slopes components of condition (manually coded and then centered), number of boxes and their interaction as well as trial number and session number within subject ID except for the correlation parameters between random intercepts and random slopes terms.

 Prior to fitting the models, the covariates were z-transformed (to a mean of zero and a standard deviation of one) to make the estimates easier to interpret.
 We determined variance inflation factors [5] for standard linear models excluding the random effects using the R package car [6].
-Collinearity was no issue in GLMM 1 (maximum Variance Inflation Factor (VIF): 2.2 for age).
+Collinearity was no issue in GLMM 1 (maximum Variance Inflation Factor (VIF): 2.3 for age).
 In GLMM 2, VIF revealed some degree of collinearity between condition and session (VIF: 5.5 and 5.6, respectively), which was unsurprising given that the feature + space condition was always administered first.
 We assessed model stability by comparing the estimates derived from the model based on all data with those obtained from models with individual subjects and trials and also choice ID in model 1 (i.e., the levels of the random effects) excluded one at a time.
 This revealed the models to be stable with regard to the fixed effects.